nesevis/exhaust/README.md

 Exhaust decides which path to use based on the closure body: single-expression closures that return `Bool` use the predicate path, everything else uses the assertion path.

 > [!Tip]
 > The property closure may be called thousands of times during coverage, sampling, and reduction.
-Keep it as fast as possible — avoid disk I/O, network calls, and expensive setup.
-If your system under test requires heavyweight initialization, do it once outside the closure and pass it in.
+Keep it as fast as possible: avoid disk I/O, network calls, and expensive setup.
+If your system under test requires heavyweight initialisation, do it once outside the closure and pass it in.

 ### Run Statistics

 The `.onReport` setting delivers an `ExhaustReport` with timing and invocation data for each phase of the test run.
-It includes per-phase wall-clock times (coverage, generation, reduction, reflection), total property invocations, materialization counts during reduction, and per-encoder probe breakdowns.
+It includes per-phase wall-clock times (coverage, generation, reduction, reflection), total property invocations, materialisation counts during reduction, and per-encoder probe breakdowns.
 Use it to understand where time is spent and whether coverage or reduction budgets need tuning.

 ```swift
 #exhaust(gen, .onReport { report in